tristanpenman/marian-experiments/README.md

 >
 ```

+## Hugging Face

+TODO: Discuss using Hugging Face as a source of pretrained models.

 ## ONNX Converter

-In the [Marian-ONNX-Converter](./Marian-ONNX-Converter) submodule you will find an ONNX implementation of Marian, with a conversion script.

-This allows pretrained models on Hugging Face to be converted to ONNX format.
+In the [Marian-ONNX-Converter](./Marian-ONNX-Converter) submodule you will find an ONNX implementation of Marian.
+This includes a conversion script that allows pretrained models from Hugging Face to be converted to ONNX format.